Strike action by nurses, healthcare assistants (HCAs) and midwives who belong to the New Zealand Nurses Organisation (NZNO) union is now complete.

 Our hospital and healthcare services will continue to operate with the help of other clinical staff.

-All hospitals have contingency plans in place to ensure that patients will receive safe and appropriate care during the strike.
+All hospitals have contingency plans in place to ensure that patients will receive safe and appropriate care during the strikes.
 This includes maternity care, intensive care, emergency department care, and ambulance services.

-How can I help support a friend or whānau during the strike?
+How can I help support a friend or whānau during the strikes?

-What should I do if I have an appointment on the day of the strike?
+What should I do if I have an appointment on the day of a strike?

 You should still come to your scheduled appointment unless you have been contacted directly by one of our hospital team to reschedule your appointment.

-What if I need medical attention during the strike?
+What if I need medical attention during a strike?

 - If you have a medical emergency, or sudden decline of your health, call 111 or go to your nearest emergency department immediately.
 Do not delay seeking help if you or someone else is in a serious or life-threatening condition.